Hadeweka/Inuhh-Shinvasion-2/README.md

 Features I'm currently working on:

 * Map routines
-* Collision detection routines
-* Game physics
 * Simple state machine for scenes
 * Exporting the Shidacea-Engine into a separate repository

 Things I will eventually do:

+* Game physics
 * Basic game logic
+* Implement
+* Collision detection routines
+* Implement support for Tiled and ImGui